datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 :::tip

-You can also get fine-grained usage statistics for Snowflake using the `snowflake-usage` source.
+You can also get fine-grained usage statistics for Snowflake using the `snowflake-usage` source described below.

 :::